In-patient luxury rehab center in Thailand

 What are the causes of residual schizophrenia?

-• Substance abuse: alcohol and drugs make a person more likely to develop a wide range of mental illnesses, including schizophrenia.
+• Substance abuse: Alcohol and drugs make a person more likely to develop a wide range of mental illnesses, including schizophrenia.
 These substances are addictive and have a major influence on the brain and its functioning.

 What are the symptoms of residual schizophrenia?